Can You Trust Home Water Test Kits? | Updated for 2021

 - None of the hardness tests matched the professional reading.

-- The two that tested fluoride detected none, but the professional lab did.
+- The one that tested fluoride detected none, but the professional lab did.

-- The four that tested iron detected none, but the professional lab did.
+- The three that tested iron detected none, but the professional lab did.

 - The bacteria test results were all correct.